jescalan/vault/website/source/guides/identity/tokens.html.md

 ---
 layout: "guides"
-page_title: "Tokens and Leases - Guides"
+page_title: "Vault Tokens - Guides"
-sidebar_current: "guides-identity-lease"
+sidebar_current: "guides-identity-tokens"
 description: |-
   Tokens are the core method for authentication within Vault.
 For every authentication token and dynamic secret, Vault creates a lease containing information such as duration, renewability, and more.
-  Understanding the lifecycle of leases means understanding the lifecycle of tokens in some sense.
+This guide helps you understand the lifecycle of tokens.
 ---

 # Tokens